Over 50 Years of Family Medicine and Community Health

 - Establishing the Medical School’s first longitudinal integrated clerkship, the internationally renowned Rural Physicians Associate Program (RPAP), as well as the Metropolitan Physicians Associate Program (MetroPAP)

-Sponsoring 8 of the 11 family medicine residency programs in Minnesota, until June of 2022, and now seven of the 11 programs.
+- Sponsoring eight of the 11 family medicine residency programs in Minnesota, until June of 2022, and now seven of the 11 programs.

 - Offering fellowships in Sports Medicine, Hospice and Palliative Medicine, Sexual Health, and Primary Care Behavioral Health

 Today, the Department of Family Medicine and Community Health is a top-tier department in one of the premier medical schools in the country.
 We rank #1 in US family medicine programs in terms of residents graduated, and #1 in US medical schools in percent of students choosing family medicine.
 We are proud to boast a cohort of outstanding faculty, whose work in research has earned us the #2 rank in NIH funding among family medicine researchers.
 Over 80% of the “Top Doctors” named annually in Minnesota Monthly are our residents, faculty, and alumni.